 On February 19, more than 500 technologists will converge in San Francisco for the second annual Dev-to-Dev Summit, the first event of its kind focused on developers building software for other developers.

-Our full-day conflux features a Speaker Track, Workshop Track, Exhibitor Hall, and Startup Pitch Challenge, followed by an After Party hosted by Rackspace.
+Our full-day convergence features a Speaker Track, Workshop Track, and Exhibitor Hall, followed by an After Party hosted by Rackspace.

 Proud partner of DeveloperWeek 2015.

 |Sylvain Utard (@sylvainutard) is VP of Engineering at Algolia.
 His skills include technical expertise in search engine implementation, natural language processing, big data analysis and web development.
 Prior to Algolia, Sylvain led the development of Exalead’s enterprise-oriented document search engine and natural language processing pipeline..|